24 August 2017

-Some sites suggest visitors start their journey with search activities by entering their symptoms, medical conditions or a medical specialist title they look for.
+Some sites suggest that visitors start their journey with search activities by entering their symptoms, medical conditions or a medical specialist title they look for.

-It is essential to include precise information about medical professionals who provide services via the website, include customer testimonials and reviews and enable a rating system.
+It is essential to include precise information about medical professionals who provide services via the website.
+Include customer testimonials and reviews and enable a rating system.

 There are some other features that are applicable to any healthcare websites: